PGBFDH18/ludo-console-game-oo/docs/UserStories.md

 **Scenario 5:**

 If piece cannot move.
+Show errormessage.
 Move different piece with same dicethrow

 Ex1: If 2 pieces on board, dicethrow 1-5. cannot move piece1, give player option to move piece2 instead.

 Ex2: If 2 pieces on board, dicethrow 6.
 Cannot move piece1, give player option to either move piece2 or move out of nest instead.
 In Console: